I didn’t expect to get a life lesson from a woodpecker this morning.

 How Freevangelic is that?!
 “Let me make sounds so that you know I’m here in this space, what kind of being I am, and that I want company.”

-My next posts will be releasing the daily writings from my Questioning Faith journal – my drillings, if you will.
+My next posts will be releasing some more daily writings from my Questioning Faith journal – my drillings, if you will.
 Maybe they draw your attention and help you find insights on your journey, too.
 That would be incredible!

 Ella returned to the patio with her social studies assignment right about the time a bird with a red head flitted up to the third palm.